dymaczew/fs20icam/LabGuides/Exercise2/README.md

 ### 8. In the terminal window where you are connected to managed cluster run the following commands, adjusting the **cluster_name** value

 **ATTENTION: Remember to change the cluster_name in the command!**

+*HINT: If you are using Windows, first copy the lines to Notepad, edit the username and then copy/paste to Putty window*

 <pre>
 cd /home/localuser/install/app_mgmt_k8sdc
 ansible-playbook helm-main.yaml --extra-vars="<b>cluster_name=user1</b> release_name=icam-kubernetes-resources \